near/docs/docs/hackathon/startup-guide.md

 When you are using Near Studio, the IDE will handle deploying your smart contracts to the NEAR blockchain.

 For the start of the hackathon, it's fine to do development in the studio, but eventually you're going to want to set up a GitHub repo and share code with your team.
 That will be easier to do with a local setup.
+Please also note that at the moment, Near Studio only supports developing smart contracts in AssemblyScript.

 ### Setup a local environment
 Let's set up your development environment.